relaycorp/awala-ping-desktop/README.md

    ```shell
    awala-ping third-party-endpoints import-public < /path/to/connection-params.der
    ```
-1. Specify the public address of your custom endpoint when you send pings.
+1. Specify the Internet address of your custom endpoint when you send pings.
 For example:
    ```shell
    awala-ping ping your-endpoint.com
    ```